Sagacity, Inc., et al. v. BCE-Mach III LLC

 Fort Worth, Texas 76102

-If you do not follow these procedures—including mailing the Request for Exclusion so that it is received by the deadline set out above—you will not be excluded from the Settlement Class, and you will be bound by all of the orders and judgments entered by the Court regarding the Settlement, including the release of claims.
-You must request exclusion even if you already have a pending case against any of the Released Parties based upon any Released Claims during the Claim Period.
-You cannot exclude yourself on the website, by telephone, facsimile, or by e‑mail.
-If you validly request exclusion as described above, you will not receive any distribution from the Net Settlement Fund, you cannot object to the Settlement, and you will not have released any claim against the Released Parties.
-You will not be legally bound by anything that happens in the Litigation.
+If you did not follow these procedures—including mailing the Request for Exclusion so that it was received by the deadline set out above—you are not excluded from the Settlement Class, and you are bound by all of the orders and judgments entered by the Court regarding the Settlement, including the release of claims.
+You had to request exclusion even if you already have a pending case against any of the Released Parties based upon any Released Claims during the Claim Period.
+You could not exclude yourself on the website, by telephone, facsimile, or by e‑mail.
+If you validly requested exclusion as described above, you will not receive any distribution from the Net Settlement Fund, you could not object to the Settlement, and you have not released any claim against the Released Parties.
+You are not legally bound by anything that happens in the Litigation.

 Clerk of the Court